AlejandroLopez1992/Java_164/Notes/week_2_notes.md

 - Special method that has the name of the class, no return, not even void.
 - Can be overloaded, meaning that we have more than one implementation for the method.
 Same name wiothdifferent parameters.
 - Methods can be called inside of the constructor

+## printf()
+- Structure:
+  - %(flags)(width)(.precision)specifier

+- method for output formatting.
+- Format specifier characher needs to be used - "%"
+- is then followed by a format specifier charachter that indicates the data type
+- Examples: %c, %d, %o, %h, %f, %e, %s, %%, %n